Squats Are For Every Body

 But I can promise that working on the pieces will give YOUR body some of the movement goodness that a full squat would bring.
 And that if you work on it, you’ll be creating potential for true and positive change.

-My Favourite Squat Prep Exercise
+One Of My Favourite Squat Prep Exercises

 Now, although there are lots of exercises you can (and should) do if you want to be a really champion squatter, the one I’m sharing today is a real heavy hitter when it comes to improving your squat.